 Epilepsy Action believes that this information should be available for free, to everyone.
 And so do I.

 Which brings me to where I am today.
 I wanted to give something back to Epilepsy Action so they can go on providing this vital information.
 After all, it helped me so much when I was diagnosed.
-So I’ve just cycled 1,000 miles from Land’s End to John O’Groats to raise funds for this amazing cause.
+So I’ve just cycled 1,000 miles from Land’s End to John O’Groats to raise funds for Epilepsy Action - an amazing cause.